THE BEE CORP IS AN INDIANA AGTECH STARTUP

 Chief Executive Officer, 8th year beekeeper

-Ellie earned her M.P.A. in Information Systems in 2018 and a B.S. in Environmental Management in 2016 from the Indiana University School of Public and Environmental Affairs.
+Ellie earned her M.P.A. in Information Systems and a B.S. in Environmental Management from the Indiana University School of Public and Environmental Affairs.

 Chief Marketing Officer, 7th year beekeeper